Unknown6656/WPFPixelShaderLibrary/README.md

 Requires .NET Framework v.4.6 (or higher) or .NET Core 3.0 (or higher).

+Have a look at https://github.com/Unknown6656-Megacorp/Unknown6656.CVGLPixelShader for a rough Python-equivalent of this repo.

 #### Usage
 Just add `xmlns:fx="https://unknown6656.com/wpfpslib"` to your XAML namespace definitions to use the effects:
 ```xml